StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: for Object Rearrangement

 \section{\structdiffusion{} for Object Rearrangement}

-Given a single view of an initial scene containing objects $\{o_1,...,o_N\}$ and a language specification containing word tokens $\{w_1,...,w_M\}$, our goal is to rearrange the objects to reach a goal scene that satisfy the language goal.
+Given a single view of an initial scene containing objects $\{o_1,...,o_N\}$ and a language specification containing word tokens $\{w_1,...,w_M\}$, our goal is to rearrange the objects into a goal configuration that satisfies the language goal.
 We assume the objects are rigid and we are given a partial-view point cloud of the scene with segment labels for points to identify the objects.
 We can extract the initial poses of the objects $\{\xi^{pc}_1,...,\xi^{pc}_N\}$ from the segmented object point clouds $\{x_1,...,x_N\}$ by setting the rotation to zero and the position to the centroid of each object point cloud in the world frame.
 To rearrange the objects, the robot needs to move the objects to their respective goal poses $\xi^{goal}_i$.

 In this work, our robot can execute pick and place actions.
 For each object, we can sample a set of stable grasps $\mathcal{G} = \{g_1,...,g_M\}$.
 Given a target pose for object $\xi^{goal}_i$ and a stable grasp $g_j$, the robot can move its end effector to $\xi^{ee}_i=\xi^{goal}_i (\xi^{pc}_i)^{-1} g_j$ to place the object at the goal pose.
 We only use pick and place actions in our setup to simplify the problem.
 However, our object-centric actions can be integrated with sampling-based TAMP solutions \cite{curtis2022long} to also leverage other motion primitives, such as pushing and regrasping, to reach the goal poses predicted by our system.